 Leaving Origin?
 Switch and save £100s

 If you are just thinking about leaving Origin, we would recommend our guide to cancelling Origin Broadband.
-We also advise you contact Origin to see if you are out of contract - if so you can switch to a (significantly) cheaper deal for free.
+We also advise you to contact Origin to see if you are out of contract — if so you can switch to a (significantly) cheaper deal for free.
 We've put a couple of our best deals below:

 If you are out of contract, start your switch by entering your postcode below.
 This will show all the amazing deals available for you now: